LukaMrt/Client-manager-S1.01-02/README.md

 Then, according to your operating system, you can run the executable with the following commands :

 Windows :

 ````
 .\Customer_Manager
 ````

 UNIX based OS :

 ````
 ./Customer_Manager
 ````

+## Note to colleagues

+If you are the duo which is evaluating this project, please notice that to see the execution time of each operation you need to provide options to the commands.
+If you don't, the execution time will include the time when the program is asking you for the options.
+Follow the instructions below or the help command to see the options.

 ## Usage